antmicro/renode-dpi-examples/README.md

 > Instead of passing the `-do "run -all"` argument to Questa you may execute the `run -all` command in the transcript window.

 ### Interacting with the design

-You can simply try the prepared setup by running the following commands in the Renode.
+You can simply try the prepared setup by running the following commands in the Renode Monitor:

 ```
 mem WriteDoubleWord 0x10 0x12345678
 mem ReadDoubleWord 0x10
 ```

 You can close the simulation by calling the `quit` command in the Renode Monitor.
-It will also finish the HDL simulation.
+This will also stop the HDL simulation.

 ## Samples list